jpuri/react-draft-wysiwyg/README.md

 - Support for font-size, font-family.
 - Support for nested indenting.
 - Support for coloring text or background.
+- Support for text alignment.
-- Support for adding / editing links
+- Support for adding / editing links.
 - Support for adding / uploading images.
 - Support for configuring visibility of toolbar.